berkshelf/berkshelf/_includes/index.md

     $ PATH=$HOME/.chefdk/gem/ruby/2.1.0/bin:/opt/chefdk/bin:$PATH

-Generate a Berksfile in a pre-existing cookbook
+Generate a Berksfile in a pre-existing cookbook.
+In the directory that contains your cookbook folder, run

-    $ cd my-cookbook
+    $ chef generate cookbook my-cookbook
-    $ berks init .

 Or create a new cookbook

-    $ berks cookbook myapp
+    $ chef generate cookbook myapp

 And specify your dependencies in a Berksfile in your cookbook's root